-Western Kentucky went 30-3 in 1938 TOWINAFOOTBALL BOWL GAME AND THE NCAA TOURNAMENTTITLE INTHESAME ACADEMIC YEAR: Oklahoma State won the Cotton Bowl and the NCAA championship in 1944-45 TO PLAY MORE THAN 40 GAMES IN A SEASON: 1945 when Oregon went 30-15 TO BE RANKED NO. 1 IN THE FINAL REGULAR- SEASON POLL AND GO ON TO WIN THE NCAA CHAMPIONSHIP: Kentucky ended the 1949 regular season ranked No. 1 and proceeded to win its second NCAA title TOWINTHE NCAA TOURNAMENT AND THE NIT IN THE SAME YEAR: CCNY won both tournaments in 1950 TO WIN THE NAIA, NIT AND NCAA TOURNAMENTS:
+Western Kentucky went 30-3 in 1938

+Towinafootball bowlgame and the NCAA

+TOURNAMENTTITLEINTHESAMEACADEMICYEAR:

+Oklahoma State won the Cotton Bowl and the NCAA championship in 1944-45

+TO PLAY MORE THAN 40 GAMES IN A SEASON: 1945 when Oregon went 30-15

+To be ranked No. 1 in the final regular-

+SEASON POLL AND GO ON TO WIN THE NCAA CHAMPIONSHIP:

+Kentucky ended the 1949 regular season ranked No. 1 and proceeded to win its second NCAA title

+To win the NCAA tournament and the NIT

+IN THE SAME YEAR: CCNY won both tournaments in 1950

+TO WIN THE NAIA, NIT AND NCAA

+TOURNAMENTS:

-Louisville won the NAIA in 1948, the NIT in 1956 and the NCAA in 1980 TO WIN THE NCAA TITLE THE YEAR AFTER LOSING IN THE CHAMPIONSHIP GAME: North Carolina in 1982 TO HAVE BOTH ITS MEN'S AND WOMEN'S TEAMS ADVANCE TO THE FINAL FOUR: Georgia in 1983 TO PLAY FOR THE NATIONAL CHAMPIONSHIP IN BOTH FOOTBALL AND BASKETBALL IN THE SAME ACADEMIC YEAR: Oklahoma lost in both the Orange Bowl and the Final Four title game in 1987-88 TOBERANKED NO.1INTHEMEN'S ANDWOMEN'S POLLS: UConn's men's and women's basketball programs were ranked No. 1 in their respective top-25 polls February 13, 1995 TO BE VOTED THE NATIONAL CHAMPION IN FOOTBALL AND WIN THE NCAA BASKETBALL TOURNAMENT IN THE SAME ACADEMIC YEAR: Florida in 2006-07 TO PLAY IN FOUR DIFFERENT NATIONAL POSTSEASONTOURNAMENTS IN FOUR STRAIGHT Bradley in 2006-09.
+Louisville won the NAIA in 1948, the NIT in 1956 and the NCAA in 1980 To win the NCAA title the year after LOSING IN THE CHAMPIONSHIP GAME: North Carolina in 1982 TO HAVE BOTH ITS MEN'S AND WOMEN'S TEAMS ADVANCE TO THE FINAL FOUR: Georgia in 1983 beorgia in 1905 TO PLAY FOR THE NATIONAL CHAMPIONSHIP IN BOTH FOOTBALLAND BASKETBALL IN THE SAME ACADEMIC YEAR:

+Oklahoma lost in both the Orange Bowl and the Final Four title game in 1987-88 TOBERANKEDNO.1INTHEMEN'SANDWOMEN'S POLLS: UConn's men's and women's basketball programs were ranked No. 1 in their respective top-25 polls February 13, 1995 TO BE VOTED THE NATIONAL CHAMPION IN FOOTBALL AND WIN THE NCAA BASKETBALL TOURNAMENT IN THE SAME ACADEMIC YEAR: Florida in 2006-07 TO PLAY IN FOUR DIFFERENT NATIONAL POSTSEASONTOURNAMENTSINFOURSTRAIGHT YEARS:

+Bradley in 2006-09.
 Bradley won games in the 2006 NCAA Tournament (2-1), 2007 National Invitation Tournament (NIT, 1-1), 2008 College Basketball Invitational (CBI, 4-2) and 2009 CollegeInsider.com Tournament (CIT, 3-0).
-Jim Les was the coach all four years; however, no student-athletes played in all four tournaments THE FIRST COACH...
+Jim Les was the coach all four years; however, no student-athletes played in all four tournaments.
+THE FIRST COACH...

-WHOALSOHAPPENEDTOBETHEINVENTOROFTHE GAME:
+Whoalsohappenedtobetheinventorofthe GAME: